anza-xyz/validator-lab/README.md

 ```
 cargo run --bin cluster -- -n <namespace> --registry <registry> --release-channel v1.18.14 --num-validators 3 --cluster-data-path /home/sol/validator-lab-build/ --no-bootstrap --run-client --num-clients 1 --client-type tpu-client --client-to-run bench-tps --bench-tps-args 'tx-count=10000 threads=8 thread-batch-sleep-ms=250'
 ```

+Note: We can't deploy heterogeneous clusters across v1.17 and v1.18 due to feature differences.
+Hope to fix this in the future.
+Have something where we can specifically define which features to enable.

 ## Kubernetes Cheatsheet
 Create namespace: